Notice of Privacy Practices

 DEVOTED MEDICAL GROUP, PC;

-DEVOTED MEDICAL, PC OF ILLINOIS;
+DEVOTED MEDICAL, PC;

 DEVOTED MEDICAL GROUP OF TEXAS, INC.